Moo-Ack-Productions/MCprep/CONTRIBUTING.md

 `poetry install`

 To enable the virtual environment, run `poetry shell`, then type `exit` when you're done.
-When you make a change to a file, **please please please** run `poetry run darker <changed file>` to apply PEP8 formatting to the changes (or if you've enabled the virtual environment, you can just type `darker <changed file>`)
+When you make a change to a file, **please please please** run `poetry run black <changed file>` to apply PEP8 formatting to the changes (or if you've enabled the virtual environment, you can just type `darker <changed file>`)

 ### Manual: Requirements.txt Edition
 First create a virtual environment: